namratabhaumik/dentist-appointment-api/README.md

 ### Assumptions

 - The mock API is hosted locally at `http://localhost:3000/mock-external-api/slots` for simplicity.
-- API keys are stored in-memory (`authMiddleware.js`) for this demo; in production, they would be in a secure database or environment variables.
+- API keys are stored in `src/utils/constants.js` for this demo; in production, they would be in a secure database or environment variables.
 - Query parameters like `provider` require URL encoding (e.g., `Dr.%20Lee`) as per standard HTTP practices.
 - No database is used, as the assignment focuses on API logic and data transformation.
 - The mock data is static but could be extended with more variability or edge cases.